Note-Taking in Math and Physics Lectures: Why It Fails and What to Do

 What if my course is derivation-heavy (like theoretical physics or pure math)?

-Track principles and conditions instead of copying symbols.
-During lecture, focus on why each step is valid and what conditions allow it.
-Post-class, self-explain one worked example from your textbook, then solve two problems to build fluency.
+Track principles instead of copying symbols.
+During lecture, focus on why each step is valid and why the principle applies.
+Post-class, self-explain one worked example from your textbook, then solve problems to build fluency.
 The understanding comes from actively reconstructing the logic, not from having a transcript.

 Won’t I miss important details without notes?